 Surrey campus instructor mailboxes are in room SUR 5207.
 You can access through Faculty of Education General Office, Room 5203, Galleria 5 (card access will be activated and door code will be emailed).
 The mailbox area is accessible 24 hours a day.

-Vancouver campus instructor mailboxes will be provided by Bonnie Thornbury (email@example.com) in Continuing Studies.
+Vancouver campus instructor mailboxes will be provided by the Program Assistant (email@example.com) at Lifelong Learning.

 The New & Young Worker Health & Safety Orientation is a mandatory workshop for all new employees hired to perform work at SFU.
 This includes TAs, TMs, RAs, Postdoctoral Fellows and Events staff.
 SFU is required to provide workers with orientation and training about safe work procedures and how to recognize hazards on the job before they start work.

 Registration details about orientation sessions can be found here.

 You will receive shared office space for the term of your appointment.
 The office assignment normally starts the first week of classes.
 Access codes and office locations will be emailed to you.

 Search lot parking is available on campus and can be purchased for the semester.
 If you are only on campus after 4:00 p.m., you should purchase an evening parking pass.
 Check with Parking & Sustainable Mobility Services at 778-782-5534 or firstname.lastname@example.org for information.